 Tasmanian MSO approach

-Three Tasmanian schools will take part in the first MSO from Term 1, 2026:
+Three Tasmanian schools are taking part in the first MSO which commenced in Term 1, 2026:

 - New Town Primary School